 2. Hansa Teutonica is another that inspired this list.
 I got it last summer and I did play it some, but only 2 player and that was lacking.
 So I need to get with my friends and play it.
 My "work group" which is people I used to work with and increasingly less of us work together any more has met regularly for a while over lunch but there is interest in the odd longer game (and that may become the main way we meet if the work situation for some of them continues as it has been).
 HT - with its deceptively simple game play - should be a good fit for this group.
 And the comments I see on here make it anxious to see for myself.

-5. The Scepter of Zavandor.
+5. - I will round out the list with The Scepter of Zavandor.
 One of my goals last year was to play some older games and this, among others, was on that list.
 There has always been a barrier before, that we didn't quite understand how to play (the rulebook is difficult) but in fact, once we stripped away the confusing terminology and just changed it to $$, it became a lot clearer and the play time on last year's games were much more satisfactory.
 I liked it well enough as a 2 player, though the BGG-approved sweet spot is 4 and I can see that.
 So exploring this a bit further in terms of strategic approach and in terms of player count should be a goal.

 Hmm and I noticed another part of my gaming resolutions for the year: play more multi-player or in other words get together with folks a bit more - which is surely a good goal and helped a lot by my friend Rick moving into town instead of the deep wilds where he had been living.